astro-fusion/astro-blogs/20_Transit/02_Moon_Transit/200109_Moon_transit_9th_house_from_natal_moon.md

 ---
-title: ' "Moon transit 9th house from natal moon"'
+title:  "Moon transit 9th house from natal moon"
 description: |
    "When the Moon transits the 9th house from the natal Moon
 pubDate: '2024-09-19'